seascape-models/seascape_collaboration/README.md

 If using another Program:
 Set the appropriate working directory in the program (could use a similar function to above R version easily enough).

-## Options (unresolved)

-Dropbox, Google drive or Onedrive: I recommend google drive (out of the free alternatives) from limited reading, because apparently Onedrive occasionally mixes file (which would really suck!).
-However, I still think Dropbox is the best of the three from my experiences.

-## Current limitations

-* Naming convention of folders allows for potential problems with sharing the incorrect and or files, and makes it easy to overwrite files
-* Binary files are not backed up on GitHub